mindreframer/agentpm/Readme.md

 agentpm start-next                  # Auto-pick next pending task

 # Update progress
-agentpm complete-task 2A_1
+agentpm done-task 2A_1
-agentpm complete-phase 2A
+agentpm done-phase 2A
 agentpm fail-test 2A_1 "Button not rendering properly" agentpm pass-test 2A_1